Minecraft Console ClientMinecraft Console Client

 You can use a VPS for hosting a website, or a an app, or a game server, or your own VPN, or the Minecraft Console Client.

-Here is a Youtube videoopen in new window that explains it in more detail if you're interested.
+Here is a YouTube video that explains it in more detail if you are interested.

 Prerequisites